kubernetes/website/content/en/docs/concepts/workloads/controllers/job.md

 <!-- overview -->

-A Job creates one or more Pods and ensures that a specified number of them successfully terminate.
+A Job creates one or more Pods and will continue to retry execution of the Pods until a specified number of them successfully terminate.
 As pods successfully complete, the Job tracks the successful completions.
 When a specified number of successful completions is reached, the task (ie, Job) is complete.
 Deleting a Job will clean up the Pods it created.